chggr/arduino/Ecosystem/README.md

 A face is assigned to each entity at random upon birth.
 When an entity dies, its face automatically changes to FACE\_DEAD.

+There currently four events that can affect the entities living in the world:
+1. **Birth**: A new entity is born at a random position, its face and attributes are randomly chosen.
+2. **Death**: Death strikes at a random position, causing any entity that occupies it to die immediately.
+3. **War**: War affects multiple positions in the world.
+Entities in those positions attempt to fight with one of their neighbours.
+At the end of each fight the weakest entity dies.
+4. **Plague**: Plague affects multiple positions and causes any entities that occupy them to die immediately.

+Of course more events like these can be added in the future, to make the simulation more interesting.
+The EventGenerator.cpp class is responsible for generating these events at random and controlling the frequency of each event type.

 ### Gallery